InfeCtlll3/xlsxDigest/README.md

 # Populates the DataMap with the content from the file you just initiated
 file.populateData()

-# Export the dataMap to a xlsn file (a file with the name of sample.xlsx will be created in the same path of the lib)
+# Export the dataMap to a xlsx file (a file with the name of sample.xlsx will be created in the same path of the lib)
 file.generateReport()

-Feel free to contact me in case of any doubts or issues.
+# Feel free to contact me in case of any doubts or issues.